MATH5295 is a Honours and Postgraduate Coursework Mathematics course. See the course overview below.

 Units of credit: 6

-Cycle of offering: There is a different topic each year.
+Cycle of offering: Term 3 in Trimester; there is a different topic each year.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-If you are currently enrolled in MATH5295, you can log into UNSW Blackboard for this course.
+If you are currently enrolled in MATH5295, you can log into UNSW Moodle for this course.